brijamfitz/bamazon-mysql/README.md

 * User can select and purchase products from the marketplace
 * Provides a total sale after a purchase is made
 * Updates database after each successful purchase
-* Allows the user to continue shopping or exist
+* Allows the user to continue shopping or exit

 ### Manager:
 * User can view all available products in the marketplace